vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 ```

 ### Object literals
 Very similar to array literals is the usage of the spread operator in object creation with object literals.
-You can take properties of another object and include them in a new object created by object literal.
+You can take properties of another object and include them in a new object created by an object literal.
 This feature is available since ES2018.

 ```javascript
 let firstObject = {a: 1, b: 2};